UltimateRoman/nCov_Tracker/README.md

 # nCov_Tracker
-Real time tracking of global and country-specific details of COVID-19 cases.
+Real-time tracking of COVID-19 cases with global, country-specific and Indian state-specific details.